 The skull is truly enormous, weighing two tons and stretching 26 feet across.
 It is the work of Joe Barrington, who built it in June 2012 using steel salvaged from old Texas oil tanks.
 It offers multiple photo opportunities; you can sit on top or inside its nose.
 The skull watches over the parade grounds of Frontier Texas, so you can combine a visit to both places.

 The National WASP WWII Museum should be on your list of roadside attractions along I-20.
 This museum shows how thousands of brave women stepped forward to serve this country in WWII.

 It has two hangars; Hangar 1 has footage of the women, their uniforms, recounts of the training experience, and even letters they wrote and sent to loved ones.
 Hanger 2 houses various trainer planes, including a Boeing PT-17, Vultee BT-13, and Cessna UC-78 when not out flying.
 Well worth a visit!

-If you didn’t see the real Stonehenge while in England, this replica in Odessa comes close enough.
+If you have never seen the real Stonehenge while visiting England, this replica in Odessa comes close enough.

 Stoneworkers Connie and Brenda Edwards built the replica in the summer of 2004.
 The replica is in the University of Texas of the Permian Basin campus, and it took the stoneworkers only six weeks to build it.
 While the replica is slightly shorter than the original, the limestone slabs that comprise it are up to 19 feet tall and 20 tons apiece; its horizontal size and disposition are accurate.